-Washington, DC - 14 percent of eligible Michigan citizens under the age of 30 participated in last night's Michigan primary, according to preliminary analysis by CIRCLE (The Center for Information & Research on Civic Learning & Engagement).
-Michigan's youth turnout rate was lower than in New Hampshire, but higher than in Iowa.
-Since the Democratic primary was not fully contested, participation flagged among all Democratic voters.
-The Republican primary was contested and had higher participation rates.
+Washington, DC - 43 percent of eligible New Hampshire citizens under the age of 30 participated in last night's New Hampshire primary, according to preliminary analysis by CIRCLE (The Center for Information & Research on Civic Learning & Engagement).
+The youth turnout rate rose sharply to 43 percent in 2008 compared to 18 percent in 2004 and 28 percent in 2000.
+Young people increased their turnout more than the older age group.
+The youth turnout rate increased by 15 percentage points over 2000 while the turnout rate for those ages 30 and above increased by only six percentage points.